The War on Wolves in Canada’s Pacific Northwest

 Indeed, similar culls in both Canada and the United states have proved largely ineffective.
-A seven-year cull in northwestern Alberta—beginning in 2007 and ending in 2012—eliminated 841 gray wolves by way of poisoning or gunfire, but did little to bolster the caribou's population.
-In America, upward of 3,000 gray wolves have been slaughtered in the lower 48 states since 2011—the year they were suddenly stripped of federal protection under the Endangered Species Act.
+A seven-year cull in northwestern Alberta—beginning in 2007 and ending in 2012—eliminated 841 grey wolves by way of poisoning or gunfire, but did little to bolster the caribou's population.
+In America, upwards of 3,000 grey wolves have been slaughtered in the lower 48 states since 2011—the year they were suddenly stripped of federal protection under the Endangered Species Act.

-Critics call the cull an exhaustive, cruel, and fruitless attempt to sacrifice one species in favor of another.
+Critics call the cull an exhaustive, cruel and fruitless attempt to sacrifice one species in favour of another.
 And conservations stress that—while the process itself will be over in a matter of months—the aerial gunning process in which individual wolves are selected and slaughtered is by no means swift, or without suffering.